department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/roadmap/team-priorities-profile-Q3-2022.md

 ...and much, much more that is still ongoing.
 Great work, team!

-## Work winding down in July (Early Q3)
+## Work winding down in early Q3

 - **Personal information revisions**: We need to finish some post-launch tickets, submitt for 508 review, and thoroughly document our work in Github.
 - **Military information integration through VA Profile**: We need to conduct UAT, then we are ready for launch followed by documentation.
-- **Confirmation to update mailing address after updating home address**: Launch should be complete July 11th.
+- **Confirmation to update mailing address after updating home address**: Launch postponed while we are dealing with some GA issues, but hopefully this will resume soon.

 ## Continuing and upcoming work for Q3 2022